Stronger Together: WA’s Plan for Gender Equality

 - Initiatives developed to increase the representation of women on government boards and committees.

 - Take-up of flexible and streamlined approaches to working practices to increase women’s career development and leadership opportunities.

 Pilot voluntary public sector reporting to the Workplace Gender Equality Agency (WGEA)

-- Communities and the WA Public Sector are working with WGEA to identify how WA can contribute to the WGEA pilot.
+- The Department of Communities is working with WGEA to prepare reports of gender equality data to contribute to the WGEA pilot.

 Whole-of public sector gender equality data disclosure in procurement

 - A new Social Procurement Framework was launched in June 2021, with the aim of improving social, economic and environmental benefits across WA by requiring State Government agencies to consider social outcomes in the procurement process.

 - Advancing gender equality is one of those social outcomes and there is strong evidence that gender equality in the workforce and in leadership roles brings benefits for individual businesses and for the economy.

 - A trial of resources to raise awareness and promote gender equality through the State Government procurement process is being progressed.